 Global Prime is an online broker regulated by ASIC and the Vanuatu Financial Services Commission (VFSC).
 The company facilitates trading in over 150 financial instruments, including forex, crypto, commodities, indices, and bonds.
 The broker offers competitive spreads, low-latency order processing, and round-the-clock support.

-The broker accepts deposits with over 20 secure methods, including Mastercard, Visa, Neteller, Skrill, and PayPal.
-Global Prime charges no additional fees on credit/debit card deposits.
-Minimum deposits with Visa and Mastercard start from $10 and are processed instantly.
+The brokerage company accepts deposits through over 20 secure methods, including Mastercard, Visa, Neteller, Skrill, and PayPal.
+Traders can use bank cards for deposits regardless of where they reside.
+During our hands-on evaluation of Global Prime’s trading conditions, we were not charged additional fees on credit or debit card deposits.
+We could deposit as little as $10 via Visa and Mastercard, and our transactions were processed instantly.
 Supported processing currencies include USD, AUD, GBP, and EUR.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 5.
 City Index

-The broker accepts payments with debit/credit cards, bank transfers, and PayPal, with minimum card deposits of $100 as per City Index’s recommendation.
-Card users can transact in five base currencies (USD, GBP, PLN, EUR, and CHF) while incurring no additional deposit charges.
+During testing, we could transact in five base currencies (USD, GBP, PLN, EUR, and CHF) while incurring no additional deposit charges.
 When depositing funds via cards for the first time, traders should be careful to input their card number, CVC number, and expiry date correctly to ensure the transaction is successful.
-Meanwhile, card withdrawals are also fee-free, but take between 3 to 5 business days.
+Card withdrawals are also fee-free, but take between 3 and 5 business days.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 69% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 6.
 AvaTrade

 AvaTrade is an established broker that offers over 1,250 tradable instruments across major asset classes.
-The broker maintains a global presence, having obtained regulatory approval in nine jurisdictions, including Canada, Australia, South Africa, Cyprus, and Japan.
+The trading firm maintains a global presence, having obtained regulatory approval in nine jurisdictions, including Canada, Australia, South Africa, Cyprus, and Japan.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 57% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 7.
 Eightcap